Jersey's relationship with the United Kingdom

 Jersey's status as a Crown dependency gives the Island constitutional rights of self-government and judicial independence.
 Jersey has a considerable measure of autonomy within its constitutional relationship with the United Kingdom (UK) although it is not independent of the UK.

 In practice, responsibility for the Island's international representation rests largely with the UK government.
 However, the UK always consults Jersey on its obligations in international law and other international agreements.
 Jersey is included in many of the important international conventions to which the UK is a party, including human rights legislation and international sanctions.

 In May 2007 the Chief Minister signed the International Identity Framework Document with the UK Secretary of State for Constitutional Affairs.
 This framework is intended to clarify the constitutional relationship between the UK and Jersey, and to assist in the development of Jersey's international status and identity.

-Download framework for developing the international identity of Jersey (size 46kb)
+Framework for developing the international identity of Jersey

-Jersey has a special relationship with the European Union (EU).
-In simple terms, the Island is treated as part of the European Community for the purposes of free trade in goods, but otherwise is not a part of the EU.
+Prior to the UK’s departure from the European Union (EU), Jersey’s relationship with the EU was set out in Protocol 3 of the UK's 1972 Accession Treaty.
+In practice, this mean the Island was treated as part of the European Union for the purposes of free trade in goods, but otherwise was not a part of the EU.

 Channel Islands Brussels Office website

 The Bureau des Îles Anglo-Normandes promotes the interests of the Channel Islands in France.